sriumcp/docs/README.md

 Iter8 packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
 They include the following.

-1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics stores.
+1.  **Generating load and collecting performance metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics stores.
 2.  **Well-defined notion of service-level objectives (SLOs).** Makes it simple to define and verify SLOs in experiments.
 3.  **Custom metrics.** Enables the use of custom metrics from any metrics store in experiments.
 4.  **Readiness check.** The performance testing portion of the experiment begins only after the service is ready.